savannahloberger/CS28-OSU-Capstone/README.md

 $ ./tracker
 ```

-*WIP*
+*WIP

-*To run the unit testing*
+To run the black-box testing: *
 ```
+$ make testing
 $ ./testing
 ```

-To clean up the files after use:
+To clean up the files:
 ```
 $ make clean
 ```
-You will need to rebuild after cleaning.

 ## System Design and Requirements